Tiamat-Tech/elements/README.md

 # Overview

-The `@cndycd/core` package consists of atomic components used to assemble custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.
+The `@cndycd/elements` library consists of atomic components used to assemble derivative custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.

 Required dependencies must be installed seperately.
-This library is intended for projects that already use `react-spring` and related packages for other purposes.
+This library is intended for use in projects that already use `react-spring` and related packages for other purposes.

 # Carousel